jalvesaq/DataEntry/README.md

 # DataEntry

-Make it easier to enter questionnaire data
+R package to make it easier to enter questionnaire data.